 DOJ Meeting and US Contacts

-German media reported that in April 2016, Akhavan made contact with former CIA official Gary Berntsen in order to potentially provide assistance to Akhavan and Marsalek after Wirecard’s offices were raided at the behest of the US Department of Justice.
+German media reported that in April 2016, Akhavan made contact with former CIA officialin order to potentially provide assistance to Akhavan and Marsalek after Wirecard’s offices were raided at the behest of the US Department of Justice.

 Contacted by phone, Bernsten confirmed that he had discussions with Akhavan and Marsalek.
 “Ray made contact with me,” he said, “and asked to set up a meeting between Ray, Jan, and the US government.”